If you have a good head for business and want to combine your musical and teaching ability, a career as a private music teacher may be for you

 - manage the administrative tasks associated with running a small business.

-- A minimum rate of £31.50 per hour is recommended by the Musicians' Union.
+- A minimum teaching rate of £33 per hour is recommended by the Musicians' Union.

 Most private music teachers are self-employed, so in addition to providing an income your fees need to cover the overhead costs of running a private teaching practice.

 Income figures are intended as a guide only.

 Your working hours typically include after school, evenings and weekends, and may be irregular due to cancellations and rearrangements.
 Some students may stop lessons during holidays, while others continue throughout the year.

 Part-time work is common, and many private music teachers combine teaching with performing, directing, composing or other activities.

 - Your career may combine several roles or jobs, either in a music-related field or in another sector altogether.
 For example, you may work for a local authority (LA) alongside private teaching.

 - As a self-employed music teacher, you need to devote time and energy to generating work opportunities.
 In the early stages, it may take some time to build up a portfolio of pupils and income-generating activity.

 - Travel during the working day is common if you teach pupils in their homes or in different schools.